Be the first to measure and contribute air quality data to your community

 AIR QUALITY DATA SOURCEFind out more about contributors and data sources

 live AQI index

-PM2.5 concentration in Rajkot air is currently 3 times above WHO exposure recommendation
+PM2.5 concentration in Rajkot is currently 3.2 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app

 Rajkot is a city located in the Indian state of Gujarat, being the fourth largest city behind other major ones such as Ahmedabad, Surat and Vadodara.
 It has a prominent economy based around real estate, and a variety of different industries typically based around furthering the urban infrastructure of the city, with the end goal of creating a heavily modernized and attractive city on the agenda.
 Rajkot is counted as the 22nd fastest growing city worldwide, as of mid-2019.
 With a population of over 1.8 million inhabitants, Rajkot will subsequently be exposed to some pollutive issues, and although it has been touted as one of the cleaner cities in India, there are still some less than perfect levels of pollution present, although it must be noted that they are significantly lower than some of the other cities throughout India.